Tips for Buying a Home for Sale by Owner

 In any case, there it is.
 At first glance, you love the property.
 Is it something you should follow up on or should you steer clear?
 You can follow up without reservation if you keep a few things in mind.
 Buying a FSBO is just like buying any other property...sort of.
 But someone is going to have to assume the responsibilities of that missing listing agent.

 The seller obviously doesn't want to hire a listing agent; he's waded into this on his own.
 But many owners are willing to pay a buyer's agent.
 If you already have an agent, she can contact the buyer on your behalf.
 If you don't have one yet, consider finding one who's willing to take on the job.

 Buyer's agents aren't always excited to work on FSBOs without a listing agent because they don't want the liability, or because it means more work for not necessarily more money.
 When only one agent is involved, that person often ends up doing the work of both sides.

-As for your needs, having an agent can be extremely helpful throughout the entire process, and the seller typically pays the agent's commission, so there's no reason not to try to work something out with someone.
+As for your needs, having an agent can be extremely helpful throughout the entire process, and the seller typically pays the agent's commission so there's no reason not to work with someone.
 Why should you go it alone if you don't have to?

 Writing the Purchase Contract